jazzband/prettytable/README.md

 x.border = True
 ```

 to turn them on again.
-This sort of long term setting is exactly how
+This sort of long-term setting is exactly how
 `set_style` works.  `set_style` just sets a bunch of attributes to pre-set
 values for you.